junokili/Surabaya-Kita/README.md

 5. As a new or existing user I want to be able to search the events to find things I am interested in
     - There is a search function based on category and a search function based on keywords, both are simple and straightforward.
-    - The searches successfully access the event database, and users can search on category name, event name, meet point, location and username created by.
+    - The searches successfully queries the event database, and users can search on category name, event name, meet point, location and username created by.
     - Results are displayed in the standard card format, with a button to take the user back to the main Events page.